junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You did ask us to come quickly," Cas supplies beside him.
 "It sounds urgent, too."

 "You want to know why?
-Honestly, I have absolutely no idea of how to host a house of ghosts, or hunters.
+Honestly, I have absolutely no idea how to host a house of ghosts, or hunters.
 And now this?"
 Jody gestures to them, walking into the living room, close enough to an intro for them.
 "And most of them are *your* friends, not mine."

 They gasp at the threshold of the room.